Introduction to Hive Database

 drop database organization;

-In the above screenshot 1, we can see the hive database “organization” is empty.
+The above shows that the hive database “organization” is empty.
 We can easily drop the database using a hive query.

 Hive Drop Query with Table Contain